 Retargeting ads were a no-brainer for us.
 Our customer likely isn’t going to buy a $1,500 product the first time they visit our site.
 They’ll go away and think about it, and retargeting provides a way for us to stay top of mind throughout the long customer journey.
 AdRoll’s retargeting recipe accomplishes that through a combination of ads and email, highlighting the product that a person viewed.
 Combining ads and email is key here, since shoppers are 2x more likely to convert and convert twice as fast than using either method alone.

 We began our abandoned cart recovery journey by using our Shopify store's feature, which was a great place to start.
 When customers added something to their cart and provided their email address (but hadn't checked out yet), they would receive an abandoned cart recovery email.
-Then with AdRoll, one of Shopify's integration partners, we saw an opportunity to take our abandoned cart recovery campaigns to the next level and recently added their abandoned cart recovery recipe into the mix.
+Then with AdRoll, a Shopify Plus Certified App partner, we saw an opportunity to take our abandoned cart recovery campaigns to the next level and recently added their abandoned cart recovery recipe into the mix.

 Like with retargeting, AdRoll’s abandoned cart recovery recipe combines the power of ads and email.
 When someone clicks on the content in an ad or email, their cart automatically repopulates.
 This has increased our chances of recapturing those customers, and this integration provides us with much better customer data than we had before.